-As your list of properties grows, it will become more important to organize your properties, quickly find the ones you're looking for and hide old deals from your main list.
+As your list of properties grows, it will become more important to organize your properties, quickly find the ones you're looking for and hide old deals from your main list to stay focused.

 DealCheck offers several productivity tools to help you manage your property list: